Healthcare Administration Careers

-A person who works in healthcare administration may run a department or an entire facility.
+A person who works in healthcare administration may have a high paying job such as running a department or an entire facility.
 They generally need to keep abreast of laws and regulations as well as technology and may work primarily with other medical professionals, with patients or with insurance companies.

 Community Health Director

 People who want to work in the area of healthcare administration and who are also interested in public health might want to become community health directors.
 This job usually involves raising public awareness about healthy living and working on policy.
 Areas that might concern a community health director range from immunization, water quality and smoking cessation to preparing for disasters or epidemics.
 A community health director may be responsible for writing grant proposals, training people, and creating programs and initiatives that encourage healthier behavior.
 This position usually requires a master’s degree.

 A nursing home administrator is an excellent career in healthcare administration for people who want to improve the lives of older adults.
 They are responsible for overseeing all aspects of running a nursing home including budgeting, staff, building care and admissions.
 Nursing home administrators must be aware of state, local and federal regulations and ensure that the home remains compliant.
 They must serve the needs of patients and communicate effectively with patients’ families.
 The job of a nursing home administrator may also require being able to react quickly to crises.